kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/how-tos/speech/manage-voice-assistant-using-iot-hub.md

     }
     ```

-    Note: The keyword used above is a default publicly available keyword.
+    **Note**: The keyword used above is a default publicly available keyword.
 If you wish to use your own, you can add your own custom keyword by uploading a created table file to blob storage.
 Blob storage needs to be configured with either anonymous container access or anonymous blob access.

+## How to find out appId, key and region

     To locate your **appID**, **key**, and **region**, go to [Speech Studio](https://speech.microsoft.com/):